suvdzul/Reproduce-RNN-paper/REPRO_LOG.md

 --- | --- | ---
 Admission Records between 2008 and 2012 | 19714 | 21894
 Mortality |1716 | 1492
+ICD-9 Codes| 19714 | 21892

+I'm not sure how when I compiled ICD-9 codes for all the admission records, it is reduced from 21894 to 21892.

 ## Comparison of results